colinmarc/hdfs/README.md

 This is a native go client for hdfs.
 It connects directly to the namenode using the protocol buffers API.

-It tries to be idiomatic by aping the stdlib `os` package.
-Also, where possible, it implements interfaces from the stdlib package, including `os.FileInfo` and `os.PathError`.
+It tries to be idiomatic by aping the stdlib `os` package, where possible, and implements the interfaces from it, including `os.FileInfo` and `os.PathError`.

 Here's what it looks like in action: